rduplain/memo/startups-for-people-with-problems.md

 This makes fundraising particularly complicated in the early stage.
 That said, health systems often invest in addition to being a customer.
 Selling to a hospital takes 18 months +/-.
-Sophisticated management on a long-enough timescale will recognize that the organization internally has too much hierarchy and is too risk-averse to innovate.
+Within a large enterprise, on a long-enough timescale, sophisticated management will recognize that the organization internally has too much hierarchy and is too risk-averse to innovate.
 They _need_ to look externally to innovate.

 But Silicon Valley, and I do mean the region not the _HBO_ show, brings "disruption" without even a clue that _clinically valid_ is a thing.
 The